sbcshop/AiryFi_Software/Air-monitoring Data on Smartphone/README.md

    <img src ="https://github.com/sbcshop/AiryFi/blob/main/images/IMG-20221121-WA0001.jpg" />

-* Same as for vertically data on your moblile phone as well as on LCD display, you only have to upload code of vertically display data.
+* Same as for vertically data on your moblile phone as well as on LCD display, you only have to upload code "MonitoringData_vertically" for display data vertically.